CreatorOS/coin-toss-game-near/LEARN.md

-//Algorithm
-// 1.
-The first person to call the game - creates the game and locks in x amount of NEAR
-// 2.
-After the game is created, game state changes to available and we can see the amount of NEAR locked
-// 3.
-Player 2 can choose amongst a set of available games and lock their near
-// 4.
-Once two players are in, game is set to start
-// 5.
-Once game starts, a random number is generated
-// 6.
-One of the players is randomly asked to make a guess(Can make static for v0)
-// 7.
-Heads - mapped to even number, Tails is mapped to odd number
-// 8.
-Winning player gets total locked amount
-// 9.
-Game state is changed to unavailable/complete

 # Build a Coin-Toss game using NEAR
 In this quest, you will learn to build a simple coin-toss game using the NEAR Protocol.